Security Companies Obligations in Cape Town

 • Active supervision and accountability

 These are not optional extras.
 Instead, they form part of the core duties of professional security companies.
+In other words, they support safer and better controlled sites.

 Security companies and security service providers may commit improper conduct when they break the Act, the Levies Act, or the Code of Conduct.
 For clients, that matters.
 Non-compliance often leads to poor service delivery, weak supervision, poor reporting, and higher operational risk.